 However, Bonaire's relationship with the ubiquitous quadrupeds seems destined to remain close for the foreseeable future.
-The donkey sanctuary established in the interior provides a safe home for wild donkeys, look after ill donkeys, and care for orphaned youngsters.
+The donkey sanctuary established in the interior provides a safe home for wild donkeys, looks after ill donkeys, and cares for orphaned youngsters.
 The center has more than 400 donkeys in its care.

 Fodor's Trip Planning Ideas

 - Fodor's Go List 2014: Where we are going in 2014